 Potential Effects of the Proposed Medicaid Eligibility Rule for Newly Enrolled Medicare-Medicaid Enrollees

-In this issue brief, we estimate rates of Medicaid coverage loss among people who became Medicare-Medicaid enrollees (MMEs) during 2018 but did not have any months of MME coverage in the prior year.
+In this issue brief, we estimate rates of Medicaid coverage loss among people who became Medicare-Medicaid enrollees (MMEs) during 2018 for the first time.
+They may have had Medicare or Medicaid in a prior year, but were newly dually-eligible for both programs.
 We compare outcomes for partial-benefit MMEs and full-benefit MMEs.
 For partial-benefit enrollees, Medicaid pays Medicare premiums and, in many cases, also pays Medicare’s deductibles and cost sharing on behalf of MMEs.
 Full-benefit MMEs also receive the full range of Medicaid benefits that are not covered by Medicare, such as long-term services and supports and non-emergency medical transportation.
 Among full-benefit MMEs, we defined loss of coverage as losing full Medicaid benefits.
-In 2018, there were 12.0 million MMEs in the 50 states and D.C., including 10.0 million in the 39 states included in this analysis.
-Of those 10 million, we included 1.1 million newly-enrolled MMEs (848,000 full-benefit and 294,000 partial-benefit) in the analysis.
+In 2018, there were 12.0 million MMEs in the 50 states and D.C., including 11 million in the 42 states included in this analysis.
+Of those 11 million, we included 1.3 million newly-enrolled MMEs in the analysis.
 See methods for further details on the study population and outcomes of interest.

-Our analysis finds that 38% of newly-enrolled full-benefit MMEs in 2018 lost coverage within their first year of enrollment and 31% lost coverage for more than 3 months, which is consistent with, but somewhat higher than, what an older study had found.
-Among newly-enrolled partial benefit MMEs, 33% lost coverage for one or more months and 24% lost coverage for more than 3 months.
+Our analysis finds that 28% of newly-enrolled full-benefit MMEs in 2018 lost coverage within their first year of enrollment and 20% lost coverage for more than 3 months.
+Among newly-enrolled partial benefit MMEs, 17% lost coverage for one or more months and 11% lost coverage for more than 3 months.
 Such substantive rates of Medicaid coverage loss among Medicare beneficiaries are notable because many Medicare beneficiaries live on fixed incomes and are unlikely to experience increases in income or assets that would trigger losing eligibility for Medicaid.
 Instead, the loss of Medicaid likely reflects administrative burdens associated with verifying applicants’ eligibility and renewing their enrollment.
 The proposed rule aims to reduce Medicaid coverage loss by reducing those burdens.

 How Does the Proposed Rule Simplify Eligibility and Enrollment Processes for Medicare-Medicaid Enrollees?